 Leo Tolstoy saw it otherwise, as did Charles Dickens, as did Henry Miller.
 Even a casual read of William Shakespeare, Oscar Wilde or D.H.
 Lawrence makes it very clear that they considered deep reality, nature and how people actually think, feel and behave to be of supreme importance in storytelling, with imagination and plotifying and the craft of writing being a means to intensify, shape, structure and add colour to what is.

 This does not mean, of course, that books or plays not set in ‘real life’ — the ‘objective’ world ‘out there’ — don’t count; quite the opposite.
-This ‘real life’ (in scare-quotes), the surface, formal, concentrated, abstract, collectively agreed succession of events that people take to be reality (also occasionally and laughably called ‘the real world’) is an illusion which art has no more duty to honour than the supposed morality founded upon it.
+This ‘real life’ (in scare-quotes), the surface, formal, concentrated, abstract, collectively agreed succession of events that people take to be reality (also occasionally and laughably called ‘the real world’) is an illusion which art has no more duty to honour than moral systems founded upon it.
 Do Androids Dream of Electric Sheep? to take one example, is set in a futuristic world of androids, quasi-religious virtual reality visions and penfield mood organs.
 Hardly ‘realistic’ — but it is based on Dick’s intimate experience of psychological reality, of empathic connectedness and of the shoddy but inspiring endeavour of ordinary human beings to overcome their petty fears in a simulated world built upon them — all of which came from Dick’s own supersensitive experience of his own life and the world around him.
 Imagination and plot are then used to bring that strange real world into art; in Dick’s case, sci-fi.
 Underneath all his wild ideas is real life — what I call the world behind the world — which Dick, like Tolstoy, Lawrence, Gilliam and Stoppard in Brazil (which, as Gilliam points out in the director’s commentary, has almost nothing which isn’t ‘sourced’ from real life), the author of the Puranas, the Aboriginal guardians of the dreamtime and all our greatest writers honoured above all else.
-This is why Dick will still be read in a thousand years and JK Rowling and George RR Martin will be forgotten.
+This is why Dick will still be read in a thousand years1 and JK Rowling and George RR Martin will be forgotten in twenty five.

 This same truth is lived by children.
 The common-to-the-point-of-cliché exhortations of teachers and journalists to ‘stimulate’ or ‘develop’ our ‘children’s imaginations’ and the widespread belief that children are intelligent, perceptive or truthful because they are imaginative utterly misses — in fact cynically ignores — the point.
 Children are not truthful because they are imaginative, they are imaginative because they are truthful.
 They inhabit a spontaneous and direct mode of consciousness, which perceives the living quality in ‘inert’ matter and which is sensitive to the ‘mythic structure’ of ordinary experience — this ‘mode’ automatically generates what we call ‘imagination’ and ‘creativity’.
 Children don’t need to be taught imagination, any more than they need to ‘learn to think’ — thought and imagination without the truth of life are, as everyone knows, suffering (aka self-doubt, worry and addictive wanting).
 What children need, what everyone needs, is to be free of thought and imagination; to meaningfully experience, express and play in the weird truth which precedes and creates meaningful abstraction.